-At present, most of the traditional grant-making in education is costly with individual contracts, is input-based, and has a relatively smaller focus on the production of outcomes.
-Furthermore, the outcomes are likely to be fragmented across outcome areas, reducing the potential of creating impact.
-In comparison to traditional individual program funding, the value proposition of IEOF can be summarized as follows:
+At present, most of the traditional grant-making in education is costly with individual contracts, is input-based, and has relatively lesser focus on efficiency in production of outcomes.
+Furthermore, the outcomes are likely to be fragmented across outcome areas reducing the potential of creating impact.
+In comparison to the traditional individual program funding, the value proposition of IEOF can be summarized as follows:

-- Central contracting capability: will help reduce contracting costs by using a common central mechanism to disburse funds across multiple programs; - Encouraging price competition: will lead organizations to deliver quality outcomes using the most economically efficient means; - Mitigating performance risk: will aggregate outcomes achieved across a portfolio of programs; - Open-ended India-specific data development: will build a centralized repository of knowledge that can help inform future scaling of interventions; - Adaptive management styles: will raise the odds of success by measuring and changing course during an intervention and responding to reality on the ground - 6.
-Catalyzing sustainable funding: will be enabled by creating a larger platform of specialist working capital, creating a longerterm stable source of funding and capacity building for service providers (Social Finance India et al., 2019, p.
-79).
+- 1. Central contracting capability: will help in reducing contracting costs by using a common central mechanism to disburse funds across multiple programs; - 2.
+Encouraging price competition: will lead organizations to deliver quality outcomes using the most economically efficient means; - 3.
+Mitigating performance risk: will aggregate outcomes achieved across a portfolio of programs; - 4.
+Open-ended India-specific data development: will build a centralized repository of knowledge that can help inform future scaling of interventions; - 5.
+Adaptive management styles: will raise the odds of success by measuring and changing course during an intervention and responding to ground reality - 6.
+Catalyzing sustainable funding: will be enabled by creating a larger platform of specialist working capital, creating a longer-term stable source of funding and capacity building for service providers.

 The IEOF is a marketplace intended to create impact at scale.
 It is designed to be different from a typical impact bond structure or Development Impact Bonds Version 1.0.
 As seen in Figure 1, Version 1.0. of Development Impact Bonds (DIB) generally start with an investor providing working capital to a service provider.
-The investor can be anybody willing to take the initial 'risk' of covering the costs of a program upfront.
-The service provider could be a nonprofit or a for-profit social enterprise that implements the program with the help of the working capital and reaches a set of targeted beneficiaries.
+The investor can be anybody who is willing to take the initial 'risk' of covering the costs of a program upfront.
+The service provider could be a nonprofit or a for-profit social enterprise that implements the program with the help of the working capital and reaches to a set of targeted beneficiaries.
 The outcome evaluator is a third-party independent agency that assesses the outcomes achieved and submits a report to the outcome payer.
 An outcome payer is a body that has contracted to pay the investors their principal amount invested and an interest based on the results achieved.
 When the outcome payer is the government, it is called a social impact bond.
 In some cases, outcome payers also pay incentives to the service providers based on the results achieved.
-Each DIB is designed and structured with contractual obligations about agreed outcomes and targets, timeframes, payments, evaluation metrics and methods and other details.
+Each DIB is designed and structured with contractual obligations about agreed outcomes and targets, time-frames, payments, evaluation metrices and methods and other details.